Devolutions/doc/docs/en/server/privileged-access-management/checkout-process.md

 ---
 title: Checkout Process
-description: This topic will cover both the PAM checkout process and the PAM checkout using a custom timeframe
+description: This topic will cover both the PAM checkout process and the PAM checkout using a custom time frame
 ---
 {% snippet icon.badgeNotice %}
 A license is required to enable the Privileged Access Management (PAM) module.
 Please contact our [sales department](mailto:sales@devolutions.net) for more information about the license.
 {% endsnippet %}

-This topic will cover both the [PAM checkout process](#checkout) and the [PAM checkout using a custom timeframe](#checkout-with-custom-time).
+This topic will cover both the [PAM checkout process](#checkout) and the [PAM checkout using a custom time frame](#checkout-with-custom-time).
 The latter option is especially useful for planned maintenance outside of normal work hours, when approvers aren't available.

 ## Checkout
 1. In the web interface for {{ en.DVLS }}, make sure you are connected to the right data source.